pyrsia/pyrsia/docs/developers/build_from_source_docker.md

 In this section we will trigger a build for `alpine:3.16` on node A.

 We will use the Pyrsia CLI to trigger a build from source.
-Since we want to trigger the build on node A, which is running on port 7889, we will have to edit this config:
+We can send the build request to node B, which will relay the request to node A, which is an authorized build node.
+Node B, which is running on port 7888, we will have to edit this config
+again:

 In a new terminal, while the Pyrsia nodes and the build pipeline prototype are running, run: